TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 |50||$50,000 in property damage liability per incident|

-In this article, we’ll discuss the basic components of liability insurance:
+In this article, we’ll discuss the basic components of liability insurance and how much it costs:

 Bodily injury liability is a type of car insurance that covers injuries caused by an at-fault driver.
 Alongside physical injuries, bodily injury liability covers pain and suffering, loss of income, and other expenses for which you may be deemed liable after a vehicle collision.
 Bodily injury liability insurance is a mandatory coverage in every state except Florida and New Hampshire and helps to cover: